DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

     https://nodejs.org/docs/latest/api/
     ```

+2. In Node, every file is Module so variables and functions are defined in that file are scoped to that module they are not available outside the module

-2. Node is single threaded language but it is async in nature.
+3. Node is single threaded language but it is async in nature.

-3. Data Can be store in following modules
+4. Data Can be store in following modules

    1. Json-File
    2. Mysql
    3. MondoDB

-4. Node Vs Npm
+5. Node Vs Npm

    1. node and npm are different things npm stands for node package manager.
 This thing get install automatically to deal with packages while node is run time environment.

    2. node -v to check version of node & npm -v  to check version of npm (their version can be different from each other)

-5. In Node first parameter in every function (callback) will be **error** parameter and second one will be **data**
+6. In Node first parameter in every function (callback) will be **error** parameter and second one will be **data**

     ```js
     // Example